Removing State from Network Functions

 Protocol inspection

-You can offer high availability and efficient load distribution with a context design.
+With a context design, you can offer high availability and efficient load distribution.
 The first FWSM and ACE are primary for the first context and standby for the second context.
 The second FWSM and ACE are primary for the second context and standby for the first context.
 Traffic is not automatically load-balanced equally across the contexts.
 Additional configuration steps are needed to configure different subnets in specific contexts.

 Virtual Firewall and Load Balancing